meeraa5/meeraa5/README.md

 I am truly looking forward to join a reserach opportunity and would love to collaborate on that and also on AI/ML/DS related project.

-- 📫 How to reach me: vmeeraa5@gmail.com
+- 📫 How to reach me: linkedin.com/in/meeraa-vyas/ (preferred) or vmeeraa5@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love travelling, playing outdoor sports, exploring new places, and hiking.